vinay92/Mesosphere/Report.md

 * Zookeeper<br/>
 Zookeeper is the software that is used to coordinate the master nodes.
 There can be multiple master nodes, and the process of electing a master is coordinated by Zookeeper

+<h3> Mesosphere terminologies
+* Datacenter Operating System (DCOS)<br/>
+It is a new kind of Operating System that spans all machines in the datacenter or cloud and makes them act as one.
+* DCOS cluster<br/>
+It is a group of nodes
+* DCOS service
+There are various datacenter services installable from Mesosphere repository
+* Framework
+Framework is a software that runs on top of Mesos.
+Each framewrok has its own scheduler and executor.
+* Scheduler
+A framework's scheduler